BenOvermyer/benovermyer.com/content/kb/boolean-algebra.md

 render_math = true
 +++

+# Annulment Law

+A term "AND"-ed with 0 is always 0.

+A term "OR"-ed with 1 is always 1.

 # De Morgan's Laws

 1. The negation of a disjunction is the conjunction of the negations